leplatrem/blog.mathieu-leplatre.info/content/Dev/python_good_practices_2020.rst

 When running ``make serve``, the virtualenv is created if missing, and the latest dependencies are installed only if outdated...

+**update** As you can see we don't even bother «activating» the virtualenv.
+Therefore we don't really need tools like `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io>`_ to switch between environments.
+That being said, I really enjoy having the `Oh My Zsh plugin for it <https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/virtualenvwrapper>`_ that automatically activates a related virtualenv when I jump in a folder that contains a ``.venv`` folder :) Thanks `Florian <https://twitter.com/Exirel/status/1245677611138899970> `_ for the feedback ;)

 The CircleCI configuration file is as simple as:

 .. code-block:: yaml